truenas/documentation/content/TruenasApps/UsingCustomApp.md

       context: .
       dockerfile: /mnt/virtual/dockerfiles/nextcloud.dockerfile{{< /codeblock >}}

-Note: an application with an absolute path to a dockerfile is not portable without modification.
+Note: an application with an absolute path to a Dockerfile is not portable without modification.

 #### Installing Multiple Apps on a Shared Custom Network
 These examples deploy two applications, Plex and Tautulli, as part of the same custom Docker [network](https://docs.docker.com/engine/network/).